xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 It's a [great time to be a dotnet developer](https://www.infogain.com/making-an-impact/its-a-great-time-to-be-a-net-developer/).

-Hope you had as much joy reading my article as I have working on this awesome open source project as I have.
+Hope you had as much joy reading my article as I have working on this awesome open source project.
 Feel free to jump in!
 Try out pretzel, give it a star on github.
 Happy holidays and have a nice remaining C# Advent to anybody out there.

 Manuel

 Ps.
-Again big thanks to Matthew for the slot on this series!
+Again big thanks to Matthew for the slot on his series, keep up the great ideas!

 > If you find interesting what I'm doing, consider becoming a [patreon](//www.patreon.com/biohaz999) or [contact me](//www.delegate.at/) for training, development or consultancy.